Function Call

 (None)

-Returns the height of the member currently being inspected (the current member) in member selection expressions.
-The calculation of height starts from the lowest member of the member tree (the height of the lowest member is 0).
-The height of members other than the lowest is the maximum height of its child members plus one.
+Returns the height of the current member being inspected in the member selection expression.
+The starting point for height calculation is the lowest member in the member tree (the height of the lowest member is 0).
+The height of members other than the lowest is calculated as the maximum height of the child members + 1.

-Members skipped in member selection expressions are also considered in the calculation of height.
+Skipped members in the member selection expression are also considered in the height calculation.

-For details on the current member and the viewpoint member, please refer to Member Variables.
+For details on current member and point-of-view member, please refer to Member Variables.

-Functions Available in Form Column, Row, and Cell Expressions
+Functions Usable in Column, Row, and Cell Calculations in Forms

-For details on where these functions can be used, please refer to List of Text Expression Dialects.
+For details on where these functions can be used, please refer to Dialect List of Text Expressions.

 Function Arguments